 - advocates protection of intellectual property, emphasising its role in R&D and in the marketing of new medicines.
-Here, it recognises the application of the TRIPS flexibilities in accordance with the Doha Declaration on the TRIPS Agreement and Public Health; - in the context of international initiatives, supports stronger and better coordination of research and development of medicines that are subject to particular challenges, or for which there is little incentive to invest.
+Here, it recognises the application of the TRIPS flexibilities in accordance with the Doha Declaration on the TRIPS Agreement and Public Health; - 2. in the context of international initiatives, supports stronger and better coordination of research and development of medicines that are subject to particular challenges, or for which there is little incentive to invest.
 These include vaccines, effective antibiotics and products to fight infectious, poverty-related or neglected diseases in low and middle-income countries; - is establishing closer cooperation between the Swiss Federal authorities and their foreign partner organisations; - 4. is active around the world in the fight against counterfeit medicines;

-- actively supports compliance with and the continued development of international market access obligations; - 6. supports complementary, pragmatic solutions to facilitate access to affordable, quality products in low and middle-income countries; - as part of its work with low-income countries, supports their efforts to strengthen their health systems.
-This includes supplying health services with life-saving medicines; - 8. supports global and regional mechanisms and initiatives that, in line with international obligations, strive to improve access to medicines (systems of regulation, horizon-scanning, price-setting, etc).
+- actively supports compliance with and the continued development of international market access obligations; supports global and regional mechanisms and initiatives that, in line with international obligations, strive to improve access to medicines (system) - 6. supports complementary, pragmatic solutions to facilitate access to affordable, quality products in low and middle-income countries; - 7. as part of its work with low-income countries, supports their efforts to strengthen their health systems.
+This includes supplying health services with life-saving medicines; - supports global and regional mechanisms and initiatives that, in line with international obligations, strive to improve access to medicines (systems of regulation, horizon-scanning, price-setting, etc).
 Attention is given to establishing constructive public-private partnerships; - supports structural reforms in partner countries to strengthen their medical regulations and regulatory authorities, thereby allowing for more effective evaluation and monitoring of treatments and health technologies.